People of the Book

 ‘At the birth of Islam, there was a spirit of Abrahamic ecumenism—only a vague memory for some Muslims today, and totally unknown to most non-Muslims.
 Considine skilfully highlights that lost spirit, reminding us that religious freedom and pluralism were not alien to the world-changing mission of Prophet Muhammad.’ — Mustafa Akyol, Opinion Writer, The New York Times, and Senior Fellow, Cato Institute

-‘Based on impeccable scholarship, Considine makes the compelling case that the divine message received by Prophet Mohammad came amid real-life encounters.
-The interactions between Muslims and Christians bring a message of unconditional regard and gracious hospitality, as relevant now as it was then.’ — Reverend Dirk Ficca, Senior Advisor, A World of Neighbours, Church of Sweden
+‘Based on impeccable scholarship, Considine makes the compelling case that the divine message received by Prophet Muhammad came amid real-life encounters.
+Those interactions between Muslims and Christians bring a message of unconditional regard and gracious hospitality, as relevant now as it was then.’ — Reverend Dirk Ficca, Senior Advisor, A World of Neighbours, Church of Sweden

 ‘In this highly accessible account of seventh-century Christian–Muslim relations, Considine takes us on a journey to the multi-ethnic, inter-faith Ummah of Prophet Muhammad, where freedom of religion existed for Christians and Jews.
 These historical lessons resonate today.
 A unique and timely work.’ — Josef Meri, Historian in Interfaith Relations in the Middle East, Hamad Bin Khalifa University